 Are you on the finishing draft of a project?
 Starting your novel anew?
 Maybe you’re just looking for some tools for a future project.
 Suzy Vitello can help.

-In this four-week intensive class, Suzy Vitello—critique partner of writers like Chuck Palahniuk and Lidia Yuknavitch, den mother of Portland's hottest writing group, and author of The Moment Before—will help you find the fresh eyes your project needs.
+In this two-week intensive class, Suzy Vitello—critique partner of writers like Chuck Palahniuk and Lidia Yuknavitch, den mother of Portland's hottest writing group, and author of The Moment Before—will help you find the fresh eyes your project needs.

 Suzy will show you how to identify and capitalize on your strengths.
 She'll show you how to look at fiction with the discerning eye that lets you learn as you read.
 She'll help you push your writing in new and exciting directions.